exercism/racket/exercises/affine-cipher/README.md

     - `15 * 7 mod 26 = 105 mod 26 = 1`
     - `7` is the MMI of `15 mod 26`

+## Note

+The tests for this problem assume that numbers are passed through without being encrypted/decrypted.

 * * * *

 For installation and learning resources, refer to the